The Rotary Club of Murdock is STILL making a difference!

 In conjunction with the Stone Crabs Baseball Organization, The Rotary Club of Murdock and the Port Charlotte High School Interact Club, a “Wrist Band” has been created to help young motor vehicle drivers pledge to “W8 2 TXT”.
 Texting while driving is as dangerous as drinking and driving.
 When their attention is diverted for a few seconds their lives, and the lives of others, are in jeopardy.
 We hope the students wear the wrist band with pride!!

 PLEASE, “W8 2 TXT” (Wait to Text)

 The Rotary Club of Murdock is involved in educating parents and grandparents in child water safety.
 Click on the photos below to learn more about JACD and Josh the Baby Otter.

-The Rotary Club of Murdock co-sponsors, with the Rotary Club of Charlotte Harbor, the Port Charlotte High School Interact Club
+The Rotary Club of Murdock sponsors The Port Charlotte High School Interact Club

 The Members of The Rotary Club of Murdock volunteer, along with the Charlotte County United Way, to help the Harry Chapin Mobile Food Pantry at the Peace River Elementary School on a regular basis.

 The Rotary Club of Murdock is proud that we are involved in the effort to eradicate Polio worldwide.
 We all need to continue the fight to “END POLIO NOW”!!